weigert/splash/README.md

       --bg    Place splash in background
       --fg    Place splash in foreground (default)
       --ni    Splash no-interact
+      --ns    Disable splash shadows (compton)
       --a     Display splash on all desktops

+### Note: Compton Shading
+This program depends on the existence of a compositor.
+If you use compton as your compositor, you can edit your `compton.conf` to enable shadow toggling for the splashes:

+    #Enable shadow toggling
+    shadow-exclude = [
+      #...
+      "_COMPTON_SHADOW_OFF@:32c = 0",
+      #...
+    ];
+    #...

+Adding this allows you to use `--ns` to toggle shadows.
+If you don't add this, then compton **will** shade splashes (if you have it activated), and it can't be deactivated for the splashes.
+__

+### Note: i3 configuration
+Add this line to your i3 config to make splash compatible:

+    # splash config
+    for_window [window_type="splash"] border pixel 0

 ## Installation